mesolex/mesolex/docs/adding_datasets.md

 - Add localization data to `mesolex_site/templates/mesolex_site/language_messages.js` and `mesolex_site/templates/mesolex_site/language_messages.txt`
 - Add new search form definitions to `lexicon/forms/juxt1235.py` and ` lexicon/forms/__init__.py`
 - Add new frontend templates in `mesolex_site/templates/mesolex_site/includes/search_result/`
-- Run the import and indexaction scripts on the server(s) where you want to deploy the dataset
+- Run the import and indexation scripts on the server(s) where you want to deploy the dataset

 These steps are broken down below, with reference to events in the Git history that provide a good illustration of the process.